 If you have been following current events in the U.S., our President's rise to power may seem like the plot to a Black Mirror episode.
-Writers have plenty of topics to tackle from the last two years: the longest government shutdown in history, the inane insistance on a wall along the U.S.-Mexican border, the mishandling of virtually every government department, the withdrawl of troops from Syria.
+Writers have plenty of topics to tackle from the last two years: the longest government shutdown in history, the inane insistence on a wall along the U.S.-Mexican border, the mishandling of virtually every government department, the withdrawal of troops from Syria.

 In an attempt to understand the current state of U.S. politics, what brought us to this moment, and how to view events as they unfold with perspective, I've compiled a list of books to help.